pyalarmdotcom/alarmdotcom/README.md

 | Password          | Yes      | Password for your Alarm.com account.                          |
 | One-Time Password | Maybe    | Required for accounts with two-factor authentication enabled. |

-#### Two-Factor Authentication Cookie

-As of v0.2.7, this integration prompts for a one-time password during log in and retrieves a two-factor cookie automatically.

 #### Additional Options

 These options can be set using the "Configure" button on the Alarm.com card on Home Assistant's Integrations page: